juliahaselhuhn/IBM-Data-Analyst-Professional-Certificate/09. IBM Data Analyst Capstone Project/README.md

     * Visualizing the distribution of data
     * Visualizing the relationship between two features
     * Visualizing composition of data
-    * Visualizing comüparison of data
+    * Visualizing comparison of data
   * Building a dashboard
     * Building a dashboard
   * Final presentation